North Shore Trust and Savings A Historical Brief

 North Shore applied for and received its membership certificate from the newly formed Federal Home Loan Bank System on January 3, 1933 and was issued Member account No.13.

-In 1936, the first Fulltime office was opened on the corner of 11th and Park.
-By 1950 the Bank moved again to a new building in the heart of the 10th Street business district.
+In 1936, the first fulltime office was opened on the corner of 11th and Park.
+By 1950 the Bank moved again to a new building in the heart of the 10th Street business district in Waukegan.
 Assets at that time had grown to $3.6 million.

 By the end of the 1960’s assets had grown to $12 million and the location at 10th Street was becoming obsolete.
-On December 13, 1971, North Shore Trust and Savings moved to its current location on South Lewis Ave.
+On December 13, 1971, North Shore Trust and Savings moved to its current location on South Lewis Ave in Waukegan.